afkiwers/ness_web_application/README.md

 ```

 `docker-compose up` without `--build` will use the pre-loaded images and never triggers a build, so the seccomp issue is completely bypassed.
 Repeat the build-transfer-load steps whenever you update the application.

+### 5. WebSocket support in DSM reverse proxy

+If you expose the app through a Synology DSM reverse proxy rule (e.g. for HTTPS via a custom domain), you must enable WebSocket support on the proxy rule or the browser will show "Connection lost":

+1. **Control Panel → Login Portal → Advanced → Reverse Proxy**
+2. Edit your rule → **Custom Header → Create → WebSocket**
+3. DSM will add the required `Upgrade` and `Connection` headers automatically

 ---